 Cash and cash equivalents and available-for-sale financial assets are neither past due nor impaired.
-Cash and cash equivalents include deposits with banks and financial institutions with high credit-ratings assigned by international and domestic credit-rating agencies.
-Of the total trade receivables \$553 million as at June 30, 2009 and \$427 million as at March 31, 2009 were neither past due nor impaired.
+Cash and cash equivalents include deposits with banks and corporations with high creditratings assigned by international and domestic credit-rating agencies.
+Available-for-sale financial assets include investment in liquid mutual fund units.
+Of the total trade receivables, \$439 million as at December 31, 2009, and \$427 million as at March 31, 2009, were neither past due nor impaired.